 The affordable Schwinn A40 elliptical trainer is the company’s first ever “value priced” trainer.
 It offers a lot of features for a $399 model.

-The LCD display shows 6 fitness metrics including speed, time, distance, calories, heart rate, and RPM, plus a course profile and the resistance level.
+The large LCD display shows 8 fitness metrics including speed, time, distance, calories, heart rate, and RPM, plus a course profile and the resistance level.
 The pre-set programs of the Schwinn A40 elliptical trainer include Quick Start, 2 Course, 2 Circuit and 2 Pursuit workouts.
-The console runs on four Size D batteries (not included); an optional AC adapter is available.

 The list of features includes: